-The core of the nuclear bomb Fat Man, the second and last atomic weapon used in any conflict, was composed of two hollow hemispheres of plutonium (²³⁹Pu), weighting a total of 6.19 kg.
-A shockwave created by high potential explosive was used to compress the core onto an initiator, increasing twofold the density of the metal itself.
+The core of the nuclear bomb Fat Man, the second and last atomic weapon used in any conflict, was composed of two hollow hemispheres of plutonium (²³⁹Pu), weighing a total of 6.19 kg.
+A shockwave created by high-potential explosives was used to compress the core onto an initiator, increasing twofold the density of the metal itself.
 The reaction was then free to start.

 To give a scale of the immensity of that number, let's consider the classic example used in radiation courses, the banana.

-A banana contains around 0.5 gram of potassium.
+A banana contains around 0.5 grams of potassium.
 The isotope ⁴⁰K is a radioactive element that composes 0.012% of the total amount of potassium in a sample (this quantity is called abundance).
-Its half-life is 1.248 × 10⁹ years and its molar mass is 39.96 g/mol.
+Its half-life is 1.248 × 10⁹ years, and its molar mass is 39.96 g/mol.

 Inserting the quantities in the calculator, we obtain the result 15.91 Bq.
 This is about 12 times smaller than the amount of radioactivity emitted by the core of a nuclear weapon.